- What Is the HECVAT? The Complete Guide for Higher Education

 Vendors answer a core set of questions, then complete additional sections based on their environment.
 As a result, this modular design eliminates version confusion and lets institutions scale the evaluation to match vendor risk and capabilities.

 The High Risk Evaluation view aggregates critical and high-importance questions into a focused review — similar to the old HECVAT Lite — for evaluating lower-risk vendors efficiently.
+EDUCAUSE provides migration documentation and change logs for institutions transitioning from HECVAT 3.

 What’s in the HECVAT Questionnaire

-| Section | Questions | Coverage |
+| Category | Purpose | Sample Questions |

-New Sections in HECVAT 4
+Question Types in HECVAT 4

 HECVAT uses multiple formats to evaluate vendor practices: